 All extra cable clamps must be removed because each one counts as one additional wire when calculating box fill.
 See article 314.16 and tables 314.16(A) and 314.16(B) in the National Electrical Code.

-The electrical outlet box in the photo above is attached to the wall with one Madison Bar and one #8 sheet metal screw.
+The electrical outlet box in the photo above is attached to the wall with one Madison Bar.
+The other side is secured with one #8 sheet metal screw through a hole that I drilled.
 A 10/32 screw for grounding is on the bottom right side.

 While holding one edge of the box in with the large screwdriver, bend the metal tabs of the Madison Bar inward towards the inside of the box.
 Squeeze the tabs tightly with long nose pliers.

-It is important to have the opposite side of the outlet box protrude out a little.
+Having the opposite side of the outlet box protrudes out a little is essential.
 That will make the Madison Bar on that side very tight and hold the box in the wall more securely.

 You can use a large flathead screwdriver to push the box against the wall and hold it there; the bigger, the easier.
 This ensures that the box will be held in place tightly.
 Use long nose pliers to crimp the Madison Bars tightly against the metal electrical box.

 Insert another Madison Bar on the other side of the electrical box with the long end of the Madison Bar pointing in the opposite direction of the first Madison Bar.
-Push the box in with the large flathead screwdriver and bend the metal tabs over.
+Push the box with the large flathead screwdriver and bend the metal tabs.
 Pinch the tabs tightly with needle nose or with long nose pliers.

-When installing an electrical outlet box using Madison Bars, once the Madison Bars are fully in place, the electrical box should be very snug against the wall.
+When installing an electrical receptacle box using Madison Bars, the electrical box should be very snug against the wall once the Madison Bars are entirely in place.
 It should not be loose.
 Note how the box’s upper and lower screw hole tabs are slightly set back into the wall.
 Inside the rear of the box is the bare copper ground wire attached to the metal box using a 10/32 screw.

 After securing the box, you can adjust it for straightness by lightly tapping it with a screwdriver and your pliers.